Project overview

 The goal:

-Design a user-friendly online experience that allows users to easily compare products by weight, capacity, price, and other features.
-This will help users to make informed decisions and optimize their camping gear setups.
+Design a user-friendly online experience where users can easily compare products by weight, capacity, price, and other features.

 Project duration: